zeroknowledgediscovery/zedwiki/How To Use RCC Resources: The Quick Start Guide.md

 + source ~/.bashrc

+> An example .bashrc is included in ZED_RESOURCES directory, which you may move to your home directory and activate by the above command

 # Visualization and Plots

 Use the `-X` switch to allow bash to open graphics windows.
 For whatever reason it doesnot always work.